msearle5/xygos/docs/dungeon.rst

   This is your house where you can store objects that you cannot carry on your travels, or will need at a later date.

+Field HQ (``9``)
+  The Space Marines' HQ is only open to Marines.
+It's a shop with armor, weapons and other equipment - generally at somewhat better prices than other stores - and it also hands out prizes when you are promoted and return.
+(Promotion means gaining a level and getting a new title.)

+Airport (``*``)
+  There are several towns, each with their own dungeon below it.
+Venturing into the radioactive wasteland outside the town isn't feasible - the only way to get to another town is by air.
+There's one flight per day to each destination (so you might want to come back later, rather than waste time waiting in the Airport for your flight).
+You can buy tickets like items in other stores, or browse the tourist information (which gives you some clues as to which dungeon is present, and how difficult it is).

+Cyber Salon (``!``)
+  The Cyber Salon deals in cyberware - leg, arm and brain implants - as well as some cyber-adjacent items such as forcefield belts.
+They will fit and remove cyberware for you at no cost.
+They are however a private club - you won't be able to see anything on sale from them without first buying your way in by selling cyberware you found to them, at prices that will (for a non-member) be worse even than the Black Market.
+But persist and you will rise through the ranks, perhaps even eventually becoming a Diamond Hand Member with access to some seriously powerful kit.

 Within The Dungeon
 ==================